Schedule Your Procedure

 - Determine the presence or spread of cancer

 - Measure thyroid function to detect an overactive or under active thyroid

 The test produces high quality images to evaluate how your organs function.
 The images are developed based on the detection of energy emitted from a radioactive tracer given to you, either through the veins (intravenously) or by mouth.
 It’s safe, since the amount of radiation is similar to that of an x-ray.
 It’s an extremely effective way to view inside your body.

 Most studies do not require any special preparation.
 Please let your technologist know if you are pregnant, think you may be pregnant or are breastfeeding.
 If any preparation is needed before your test, your doctor or our scheduling center will let you know.

 Please arrive 15 minutes before your exam time.
 Remember to bring a photo ID, your insurance card, medication lists and any additional forms provided by your doctor.

 After Your Nuclear Medicine Test

 Our board certified radiologist reads your exam.
 The results are sent to your doctor within 24 hours.
-You can view your results online through our Patient Portal.
-If you don’t have a Patient Portal account, you can sign up when you register for your exam – all you need is a photo ID and an email address.
+You can view your results online through MyChart.
+If you don't have MyChart, learn more and sign up online today.